Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-RT5R6J7dj3g.md

 ### Transcript

-> a couple small things uh smirkin apparently did a no miners challenge loose deposits only what does that mean the things that you like yeah yeah but like you can only pick up deposits or i think so yeah what the or or maybe those like big rock things that's pretty interesting that's pretty hardcore it is smirking though smirking is hardcore yeah true
+> a couple small things, smirkin apparently did a no miners challenge loose deposits only what does that mean the things that you like yeah yeah but like you can only pick up deposits or i think so yeah what the or or maybe those like big rock things that's pretty interesting that's pretty hardcore it is smirking though smirking is hardcore yeah true